Weighted Training for Cross-Task Learning: Introduction

-{Finally, we conclude the introduction part by comparing our work with some recent attempts in the similar directions. \citet{liu2020meta} analyze the benefits of transfer learning by distinguishing source-specific features and transferable features in the source data.
+Finally, we compare our work with some recent attempts in similar directions. \citet{liu2020meta} analyze the benefits of transfer learning by distinguishing source-specific features and transferable features in the source data.
 Based on the two types of features, they further propose a meta representation learning algorithm to encourage learning transferable and generalizable features.
-Instead of focusing on the distinction between two types of features, our algorithm and analyses are based on the representation-based task distance and are thus different. \citet{chua2021fine} present a theoretical framework for analyzing representations derived from model agnostic meta learning \cite{finn2017model}, assuming all the tasks use approximately the same underlying representation.
-In contrast, we do not impose any a priori assumption on the proximity among source and target representations, and our algorithm seeks for a weighting scheme to maximize the proximity. }
+Instead of focusing on the distinction between two types of features, our algorithm and analyses are based on the representation-based task distance and are thus different. \citet{chua2021fine} present a theoretical framework for analyzing representations derived from model agnostic meta-learning \citep{finn2017model}, assuming all the tasks use approximately the same underlying representation.
+In contrast, we do not impose any a priori assumption on the proximity among source and target representations, and our algorithm seeks for a weighting scheme to maximize the proximity.
+Our work is also different from task weighting in curriculum learning.
+This line of work tends to learn suitable weights in the stochastic policy to decide which task to study next in curriculum learning \citep{graves2017automated}, while \NAMEALG{} aims to learn better representations by assigning more suitable weights on source tasks.
+Compared to heuristic weighting strategies in multi-task learning \citep{gong2019comparison, zhang2021survey}, we aim to design a practical algorithm with theoretical guarantees for cross-task learning.